 Cost to sell on Etsy explained with examples

 I know there are so many elements that it would be confusing to understand how much does Etsy charges for each sale.
 Therefore, it will be easier to understand the cost of selling on Etsy with some examples.

 These are rough estimates as these do not include taxes, variables like currency conversion, seller’s location, buyer’s location (international orders), offsite ads (if applicable), shipping, and postage.

 Let’s say that I live in the US and sell personalized digital printables at $10 per file on my shop, and a customer can order multiple personalized files.
 Since these are downloadable files, there is no shipping charge.

-It means when a buyer purchases my product, Etsy will charge me:
+It means when a buyer purchases a product (priced at $10) from my shop, Etsy will charge me:

-In total, Etsy will charge me $1.65 for sending my digital file to the customer, and I will earn roughly $8.35 from each sale $15-(shipping + Etsy charges).
+In total, Etsy will charge me $1.875 for sending my printed file to the customer, and I will earn roughly $8.125 from each sale $15-(shipping + Etsy charges).